mrakgr/Trading-Journal/journal_2025.md

 At any rate, I cannot reuse a lot of the things here.
 I am going to have to start from scratch and reinitialize myself.

 I guess I'll start with a random agent that is hooked to the existing web UI.
 I forgot I even had those.

+6:35pm.
+I am back.

+7:05pm.
+And I am done with lunch.

+Had a lot of time to think.

+Some ideas for how to tackle subgame solving are coming to me.

+7:10pm.
+And more than that.
+I see that I could have done this long ago, but my real goal was to try and push towards the Singularity.

+Instead what I should have done from the start is focus on rational reasoning within the confines of poker.

+I came for the Singularity.

+And I learned functional programming and machine rationality.

+7:15pm.
+My weakness seems to be that I just can't take a profit to save my life.
+How about I take it for once?

+Being able to program what I have in mind is far from trivial.
+Being able to plan out what I have is far from trivial.

+Instead of lamenting my lack of power, how about I recognize just how far my effort has brought me?

+And recognize the power that I do have?

+Maybe in the future some genius will enlighten us to the secrets of intelligence, but for now, the only tools I have are those I created.

+It's enough.
+They are enough to protect myself.

+7:25pm.
+I have to follow the proper steps, but this plan won't fail.
+Everything is right there.

+Compared to trading, poker is low hanging fruit for machines.
+Forget trading until you've picked the low hanging fruit.
+Maybe it's not the low hanging fruit for others, but it is for me.

+7:35pm.
+I'll abandon the pursuit of Singularity in favor of the pursuit of machine rationality.

+Just like I once abandoned the dream of omnipotence in favor of the dream of entering the self improvement loop, so will I once again change.

+The self improvement loop is the Singularity.

+It's too hard for me to pursue.

+So the only answer is to cultivate my understanding of probability theory through the use of machines.

+And there is no better game for that than poker.